PaoloEstorm/Arpmini/BUILD_INSTRUCTIONS.md

 Flip the PCB to the button side and solder the two support pins of the screen.

 ![IMG_7693](https://github.com/user-attachments/assets/1c134ed6-c941-4669-bf3f-8a0ff4c79794)

+Using the flush side cutter, trim the excess length of the soldered pins as much as possible.

+Be careful not to damage the PCB traces; a clean trim helps prevent short circuits in later assembly steps.

 ![IMG_7696](https://github.com/user-attachments/assets/a0040c43-1c60-4200-aec9-8397e92503bd)

+Flip the board to the button side and trim the excess length of both the 7-pin header on the screen and the two individual support headers.

 ![IMG_7662](https://github.com/user-attachments/assets/11ebb74f-a361-4c4c-b7c9-dba3bba4affc)
 ![IMG_7697](https://github.com/user-attachments/assets/b1636fb9-55a8-4845-a2b9-788d60ecc4a7)
 ![IMG_7698](https://github.com/user-attachments/assets/82fc7971-c909-47d8-b5d5-ab604e2658dd)